Prof. dr. Stefan Paas

 Drs.
 Merijn Wijma-van der Veen

 Merijn Wijma, MA (1993) is connected to the CCMW through the Praktijkcentrum, where she works as a statistician.
-At the same time, she is the archivist of the Reformed Churches Liberated and working on a PhD on the statistical development of the reformed churches in the Netherlands at the Theological University Kampen, after having obtained a BA at University College Roosevelt in Linguistics, Literature and Theatre & Media Studies and an MA in English Language and Linguistics at Leiden University.
-Wijma lives in Kampen and is married.
+At the same time, she works at Buijten & Schipperheijn as an editor and is working on a PhD on the statistical development of the reformed churches in the Netherlands at the Theological University Kampen, after having obtained a BA at University College Roosevelt in Linguistics, Literature and Theatre & Media Studies and an MA in English Language and Linguistics at Leiden University.
+Wijma lives in Zaandam and is married.